 the bar across their shoulders,

-Every warrior’s boot used in battle
+the rod of their oppressor.
+5 Every warrior’s boot used in battle

 and every garment rolled in blood